 Out of the road, you have to use your core muscles to keep you upright.
 That whole core stability thing… Which I’ve not needed, or worked on SINCE January.
 You’ve to be aware of changes in the road.
 How hard and far you turn into the corners.

 Plus to cap it off, as my right arm, and thus shoulder and back on that side are the weaker, it feels as if I’m more likely to slip toward the right again.
 That’s rather draining!

-I turned round after 13mins simply as I didn’t want to get tired, and then make a mistake and slip.
-Hopefully things will improve steadily from here.
+I turned around after 13mins simply as I didn’t want to get tired, and then make a mistake and slip.
+Hopefully, things will improve steadily from here.

-The two things I do know; it’s going to take a lot of work to get back to where I was both in general fittness, but also in bike control.
-Plus I think I’m going to have to start using the turbo one handed, just to be able to develope the strength in that arm again, but in a safe environment.
+The two things I do know; it’s going to take a lot of work to get back to where I was both in general fitness, but also in bike control.
+Plus I think I’m going to have to start using the turbo one-handed, just to be able to develop the strength in that arm again, but in a safe environment.

 I might even have to consider rollers!!
 But I’ve always considered those paramount to suicide.
 So maybe not!

 So now I’ll add core to the list of exercises, but I can say it took 11 weeks to get back to cycling after fractured olecranon.
 But I’m about to head off to Scotland…Might try and get a few recovery minutes out on the quiet roads up there.
 Next goal, break 30mins on the road!